ReutGreen/ReutGreen/README.md

 hands-on experience in developing and executing automated test scripts, debugging code, and improving software reliability.
 **Get in Touch**
-I'm always open to connecting with fellow professionals and exploring new opportunities Feel free to reach out to me via
+I'm always open to connecting with fellow professionals and exploring new opportunities Feel free to reach out
 LinkedIn - https://www.linkedin.com/in/reutgreenberg/
 or Email - Reutish91@gmail.com